-Portugal’s Douro River is Port wine country, and winds its way through a pristine setting of dramatic gorges, lush vineyards, and traditional wine farms called quintas.
-Our journey on this unspoiled river features explorations of the historic cities of Lisbon and Salamanca, plenty of wine tastings, an unforgettable meal at a centuries-old monastery, and much more.
+Portugal’s Douro River elegantly meanders its way through beautiful Port wine countryside, a pristine setting of dramatic gorges, steeply terraced vineyards, and traditional wine farms called quintas.
+Your journey on this unspoiled river features explorations of the historic cities of Lisbon, Porto, and Spain’s “golden city” of Salamanca, plenty of wine tastings and regional culinary treats, an unforgettable meal at a centuries-old monastery, and much more.

 Arrive in Lisbon, Portugal

 One of Europe’s most beautiful cities, Lisbon sprawls across several hills along the Tagus River.
 Your city tour visits Belem Tower and the spectacular 16th-century Jerónimos Monastery.
+You will also see the Discoveries Monument, the city’s most famous monument, built in honor of Portugal’s greatest maritime explorers.
 The rest of the afternoon is free for you to explore the city’s other top sights, such as the Castle of São Jorge or the Santa Justa Elevator that overlooks the castle, river, and Rossio Square.

 Lisbon / Sintra

-Enjoy a morning excursion to Serra de Sintra, one of the most delightful mountain villages in Portugal, former home of the Portuguese royal family, and an inspiration for Lord Byron and other poets.
-High up on a rocky peak, you will see the Castelo da Pena, a wonderful fairy tale castle dating from Portugal’s Romantic Period.
-Afterwards, you may enjoy wine tasting or time on your own.
+Enjoy a morning excursion to Serra de Sintra, one of the loveliest mountain villages in Portugal, a favorite summer residence of the Portuguese royal family for more than 500 years.
+Long an inspiration for artists and poets, Lord Byron once called it “perhaps the most delightful [village] in Europe.”
+High up on a rocky peak, you will tour the Castelo da Pena, a wonderful fairytale castle dating from Portugal’s Romantic period.
+Afterwards, enjoy a wine tasting or time on your own

 Lisbon / Fatima / Porto / Embarkation

 After breakfast, enjoy a scenic drive through the countryside to Porto.
-Stop along the way to spend several hours in Fatima, famous for its shrine to the Virgin Mary and a world-renowned pilgrimage site.
-Explore the town and enjoy lunch on your own before continuing on to Porto to board your ship.
+Stop along the way in Fatima, famous for its shrine to the Virgin Mary and a world-renowned pilgrimage site.
+Explore the town and enjoy lunch on your own before continuing to Porto to board your ship.
 Gather on board tonight for a Welcome Dinner.

 Porto / Régua